mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 total length of all strings in a single TXT record is about 65535 characters, but DNS providers and software might arbitrarily limit this to a smaller number.
 To allow for this case, a Client MUST allow for multiple TXT records for the same host name and consider the options in all of them.
+Internally, drivers should join multiple TXT records with a ``&`` and treat them as if they were one connection string.

 Information returned with each TXT record is a simple URI string, just like the options in a connection string.